egos® – the legal

 skilled staff working on updating their 'mess' of IT systems.
 No wonder

 they live with IT systems that have been neglected for decades.
 RBS don't care about real people........’
-17th April 2014: Dear [] We write to announce the
+17th April 2014: Dear [] We write to announce the group

-contractors engaged by [], for the provision of services to RBS.
+engaged by [], for the provision of services to RBS.
 We would like to assure you that this

 initiative bears no reflection on the skills or the services that have been